Climate change missing as US defends Arctic policy

 ROVANIEMI, Finland (AP) — The Arctic is melting, but don’t ask U.S. Secretary of State Mike Pompeo to mention climate change.
+Nor to agree a text that mentions it.

 For the Trump administration, disappearing sea ice in the world’s “high north” is first and foremost an opportunity to exploit rather than a crisis to mitigate.

-That position was made clear by Pompeo over two days as the foreign ministers of the eight members of the Arctic Council met in Finland.
+That position was made clear by Pompeo over two days as the foreign ministers of the eight members of the Arctic Council met in Finland, which is wrapping up its two-year chairmanship of the Arctic Council.

-Finnish Foreign Ministry Timo Soini said Tuesday there will be no joint declaration at the end of the Arctic Council after the summit couldn’t get the United States to agree on a text that includes language about climate change.
+Finnish Foreign Ministry Timo Soini said Tuesday there will be no joint declaration at the after the summit couldn’t get the United States to agree on a text that includes language about climate change.
 Instead, he said there would be statements from ministers and Finland which currently holds the chair of the Arctic Council.

+Bill Erasmus, the chairman of the Arctic Athabaskan Council, a Canada-based group of indigenous people, expressed disappointment that a joint declaration had not been reached.

+“We have some real concerns,” he said.
+“We recognize that climate change is real.
+Climate change is man-made, and our elders tell us that we are clearly in trouble.”

 Official U.S. statements and documents prepared for the meeting did not refer to “climate change” and their scientific focus was limited to reductions in U.S. carbon emissions that predate the administration and research.